MOS Technology 6502: Computers and games

-With legal troubles behind them, MOS was still left with the problem of getting developers to try their processor, prompting Chuck Peddle to design the MDT-650 ("microcomputer development terminal") single-board computer.
+With legal troubles behind them, MOS was still left with the problem of getting developers to try their processor, prompting Chuck Peddle to design the MDT-650 (microcomputer development terminal) single-board computer.
 Another group inside the company designed the KIM-1, which was sold semi-complete and could be turned into a usable system with the addition of a 3rd party computer terminal and compact cassette drive.
 While it sold well to its intended market, the company found the KIM-1 also sold well to hobbyists and tinkerers.
 The related Rockwell AIM-65 control, training, and development system also did well.
 The software in the AIM 65 was based on that in the MDT.
 Another roughly similar product was the Synertek SYM-1.

-One of the first "public" uses for the design was the Apple I microcomputer, introduced in 1976.
-The 6502 was next used in the Commodore PET and the Apple II, both released in 1977.
-It was later used in the Atari 8-bit family and Acorn Atom home computers, the BBC Micro, VIC-20 and other designs both for home computers and business, such as Ohio Scientific and Oric.
+One of the first external uses for the design was the Apple I microcomputer, introduced in 1976.
+The 6502 was next used in the Commodore PET and Apple II, both released in 1977.
+It was later used in the Atari 8-bit computers, Acorn Atom, BBC Micro, VIC-20 and other designs both for home computers and business, such as Ohio Scientific and Oric computers.
 The 6510, a direct successor of the 6502 with a digital I/O port and a tri-state address bus, was the CPU utilized in the best-selling Commodore 64 home computer.

 Another important use of the 6500 family was in video games.
 The first to make use of the processor design was the 1977 Atari VCS, later renamed the Atari 2600.
 The VCS used a 6502 variant named the 6507, which had fewer pins, so it could address only 8 KB of memory.
 Millions of the Atari consoles would be sold, each with a MOS processor.
-Another significant use was by the Nintendo Entertainment System and Famicom.
+Another significant use was by the Nintendo Entertainment System (NES) and Famicom.
 The 6502 used in the NES was a second source version by Ricoh, a partial system on a chip, that lacked the binary-coded decimal mode but added 22 memory-mapped registers and on-die hardware for sound generation, joypad reading, and sprite list DMA.
-Called 2A03 in NTSC consoles and 2A07 in PAL consoles (the difference being the memory divider ratio and a lookup table for audio sample rates), this processor was produced exclusively for Nintendo.
-The Atari Lynx used a 4 MHz version of the chip, the 65SC02.
+Called 2A03 in NTSC consoles and 2A07 in PAL consoles, this processor was produced exclusively for Nintendo.

 6502 or variants were used in all of Commodore's floppy disk drives for all of their 8-bit computers, from the PET line through the Commodore 128D, including the Commodore 64.
 8-inch PET drives had two 6502 processors.
-Atari used the same 6507 used in the Atari VCS for its 810 and 1050 disk drives used for all of their 8-bit computer line, from the 400/800 through the XEGS.
+Atari used the same 6507 used in the Atari 2600 for its 810 and 1050 disk drives used for all of their 8-bit computer line, from the 400/800 through the XEGS.

-In the 1980s, a popular electronics magazine Elektor/Elektuur used the processor in its microprocessor development board Junior Computer.
+In the 1980s, a popular electronics magazine Elektor used the processor in its microprocessor development board Junior Computer.